architech-boards/Rialto/source/PrjFiles.rst

 Firmware & documents download
 -----------------------------

-Firmware project file JenNode_Jennic.zip, installation file Install.zip and all other documentation for the JenNode project can be found at Silica ArchiTech page.
+Firmware project file Rialto_Jennic.zip, installation file Install.zip and all other documentation for the Rialto project can be found at Silica ArchiTech page.
 Registration is needed to access at download section.
 Click `here <http://www.silica.com/architech.html>`_ to go to ArchiTech main page.